All About the Residents Association

 What is the difference between a Residents Association and a Community Association?

 Community Associations are volunteer organizations, established with support by the City, and are dependent upon sponsorship and fundraising in order to operate.
-Community Associations are known to be involved in organized minor sports such as soccer, baseball and hockey, as well as being the political voice of the community.
+Community Associations are known to be involved in organized minor sports such as soccer, baseball, and hockey, as well as being the political voice of the community.
 Community Associations work with City Officials in establishing social policies, they are the voice of residents if playground zone areas are required, speed zone reductions are requested, issues arise regarding signage control and other potential community safety issues.
 Membership to the Community Association is voluntary and could involve members from several different communities.
-Please visit the New Brighton Community Association website, at https://newbrightonca.com/.
+Please visit the New Brighton Community Association website, by clicking here.

-The New Brighton Residents Association (NBRA) is a not-for-profit company that is professionally managed and operated.
-In addition to the wide variety of recreational and event programming, we are responsible for maintenance of many of the community features, including the entry ways and boulevards, the New Brighton Club facility as well as the and park amenities.
+The New Brighton Residents Association (NBRA) is a not-for-profit organization that is professionally managed and operated.
+In addition to the wide variety of recreational and event programming, we are responsible for the maintenance of many of the community features, including the entryways and boulevards, the New Brighton Clubhouse facility as well as the park amenities.
 Membership in the Residents Association is mandatory for residents and fees are collected annually in April.

 Fun Community Facts